haycristhine/haycristhine.github.io/README2.md

 ## Professional Summary

-Software Engineer with ~10 years of experience building production systems with Python, Django, and relational databases in unicorns, consultancies, and R&D environments. [memory:31]
+Software Engineer with ~10 years of experience building production systems with Python, Django, and relational databases in unicorns, consultancies, and R&D environments.
-Strong in APIs, integrations, security, and embedded/backoffice backends, with a focus on clean architecture, reliability, and maintainability. [memory:23]
+Strong in APIs, integrations, security, and embedded/backoffice backends, with a focus on clean architecture, reliability, and maintainability.

----

-## Technical Skills

-- **Backend & Languages:** Python, Django, Django REST Framework, C/C++, C#, Java, JavaScript, PHP, SQL
-- **APIs & Integration:** REST, GraphQL, SSO, Google Maps API, Instagram API, Central Bank API
-- **Databases & Messaging:** PostgreSQL, MySQL, MongoDB, Redis, Celery, RQ, Kafka
-- **Cloud & DevOps:** AWS, Docker, Kubernetes, ElasticBeanstalk, CircleCI, SonarCloud, Terraform, Fabric
-- **Security & Quality:** Application Security, SAST, Vulnerability Management, Burpsuite, Coverity, BlackDuck, TDD, unittest, Mock
-- **Other:** GINGA CC WEBSERVICES, SBDTV standards, OPCUA protocol, Mendix, Jira, Confluence

----

 ## Professional Experience

-### TPV | Software Engineer & Researcher | *04/2023 – Present*
+### TPV | Software Engineer & Researcher | *04/2023 – 09/2025*

 - Developed and maintained GINGA CC WEBSERVICES middleware in C/C++ for Philips/AOC TVs, ensuring compliance with SBDTV standards.
 - Built tests and tooling for embedded TV systems, reducing regressions and field issues.